windsnow1025/UniWebPlatform/README.md

 ## Requirements

-Logged in as root user in Debian 11.
+Logged in as the root user in Debian 11 with a minimum RAM of 2GB.

 ## Setup